Gianfranco Ferré: Product lines

-Ferré later branched out into jewellery, children’s wear and a spa venture with British company ESPA.
-In 2008, Gianfranco Ferré and Galadari Investment Office announced plans to build a luxurious $1.2 billion tower of at least 60 floors in Dubai from 2011, part of a joint venture for the design and development of real estate.
+Ferré later branched out into jewellery, children's wear and a spa venture with British company ESPA.
+In 2008, Gianfranco Ferré and Galadari Investment Office announced plans to build a luxurious $1.2 billion tower of at least 60 floors in Dubai in 2011, part of a joint venture for the design and development of real estate.

 Production/licenses

 Though no longer under production, the Studio .0001 and Forma O were produced by Marzotto, one of the biggest Italian garment manufacturers.
 The sportswear collections Oaks by Ferré and Ferrejeans used to be manufactured by Italiana Manifatture S.p.A., but Ferré contracted those lines for the next ten years to Ittiere, who also furnish the bride collections of Dolce & Gabbana, Versace, and others.
 The range of licensed products is wide, including shoes, stationery, luggage, home furnishings, and perfumes.
 The latest addition to this list is the license given to the Swiss watch manufacturer Swatch.

 Most of the external licenses were eliminated in 2003, leaving only the Gianfranco Ferre mainline, Ferré diffusion, and GF Ferré younger/activewear labels.